HERE TO HELP

-Inspired and led by the National Cyber Security Centre (NCSC) - a part of GCHQ, CyberFirst is a programme of activities helping young people aged 11-17, explore their passion for tech and computing by introducing them to the world of cyber security.
-Each student course is designed to help young people develop their potential, offering the support, skills, experience and exposure they need to be the future first line of defence in our CyberFirst world.
+Inspired and led by the National Cyber Security Centre (NCSC) - a part of GCHQ, CyberFirst is a programme of opportunities to help young people aged 11-17 explore their passion for tech by introducing them to the fast-paced world of cyber security.
+Each course is designed to inspire and encourage students from all backgrounds to explore and consider careers in cyber security, offering young people with potential the support, skills, experience and exposure needed to be the future first line of defence in our CyberFirst world.

 What courses are on offer this summer?+

 The summer courses are split into three distinct categories.

 Aimed at students currently in Year 10 (England and Wales), S4 (Scotland) and Year 11 (Northern Ireland), this course is a valuable introduction on how to build and protect small networks and personal devices.